anna-deng/396-assignment4/README.md

 ### Running locally

 If you want to run this on your machine, first `git clone`, `npm install`, and then `npm start`.

+> Note: This project was created for CS 396: Interactive Data Visualization, a technical elective course taught by Jessica Hullman at Northwestern University.